Raniac/django_demo/README.md

 Before doing any refactoring, always do a commit.

 To let Git notice that some files are moved, use **git mv** command.

+If something strange is going on with the FT's, it's always worth trying to upgrade Selenium.